At least 11 Afghan women killed in stampede near Pakistan consulate - RFI

 "When the officials announced that the gates were opening in the morning, everybody rushed to enter the stadium to be the first to deliver their passports," Ahad told AFP.

-"The women, most of them elderly and who were in the front fell and could not get up.
+"The women, most of them elderly, who were in the front fell and could not get up.
 It was chaotic."

-Officials said hundreds of policemen had been deployed at the stadium to control the crowd.

-In ultra-conservative Afghanistan it is customary for women to queue separately from men.
+A woman who survived the stampede recalled hearing screaming and seeing expectant mothers among those who were in the crush.

+"Some had miscarriages," the traumatised woman told AFP, declining to be named.

+"The embassy remains committed to ensure smooth and effective management of visa applicants at our end," a statement read.

+"We seek the understanding and cooperation of Afghan people and authorities for better and secure management of the Afghan visa applicants."

-Thousands of Afghans from Nangarhar and other nearby provinces had arrived since the early morning to apply for medical visas or to visit relatives.
+Thousands of Afghans from Nangarhar and other nearby provinces had arrived since the early morning to apply for medical visas or to visit relatives, and hundreds of policemen had been deployed at the stadium to control the crowds.

 Hours after the incident, relatives were seen carrying the dead in coffins from a mortuary in Jalalabad.

-Many Afghans travel to neighbouring Pakistan every year, while millions have taken refuge there over the past few decades to escape war and poverty in conflict-wracked Afghanistan.
+Many Afghans travel to neighbouring Pakistan every year, often for medical or educational purposes, while millions have taken refuge there over the past few decades to escape war and poverty in conflict-wracked Afghanistan.

+Afghanistan's health and educational systems have been ravaged by four decades of conflict and violence continues on a daily basis.

+In the northeastern province of Takhar on Wednesday, at least 25 Afghan security force personnel were killed in an ambush blamed on the Taliban, officials said.

 © 2020 AFP